yaswanthbb/Terribly-Tiny-Tales/README.md

 ```
 The app will be available at `http://localhost:3000` in your web browser.

-## Built With

 ## Usage

-1. Click the "Submit" button to fetch word frequency data from a remote source.
+1. Click on the "Submit" button to fetch word frequency data from `https://www.terriblytinytales.com/test.txt`.
 2. The top 20 most frequent words will be displayed in a bar chart.
-3. Click the "Export" button to download a CSV file containing the word histogram data.
+3. Click the "Export" button to download a CSV file containing the histogram data.

-## Technologies Used
+## Built With

 - React
 - Recharts